joshbeckman/notes/blog/traveling/_posts/2024-08-28-cirque-of-the-towers-2024.md

 > [!NOTE]
 > I took a lot of video on this trip.
 I'm going to edit it into something fun.
 I'll link that here when it's ready.

-Mike, Joe, Bill Joe, and I survived our second annual wilderness week backpacking trip.
+Mike, Joe, Bill, Joe, and I survived our second annual wilderness week backpacking trip.
 Here is my report.

 ## Arrival
 We each fly and land in to Salt Lake City while Mike drives two days from San Francisco to pick us up.
 The airport is teeming with Mormon families screaming with signs to welcome home their missionaries.
 We pick up final food and liquor and Mike just keeps driving us North, up and up.
 That first night we set tents just before dark and make a fire and see the stars in Wyoming next to Fremont Lake.